NTheuws/linorobot2_hardware/README.md

 - Check if the motor drivers have been connected to the correct microcontroller pin.
 - Check if you have misconfigured the motor's pin assignment in `lino_base_config.h`.

-### 3. When calibrating wheels, multiple are spinning at the same time.
+### 3. Multiple wheels are spinning at the same time, when calibrating.
 -	Make sure the correct motor driver is chosen in `linorobot2_hardware/config/lino_base_config.h`.
 -	Make sure the wiring is the same as the pinout in `linorobot2_hardware/config/lino_base_config.h`.
 -	Make sure the wiring through the motor driver corresponds to the correct motor.